 We want to continue traveling alone, we want to continue using Couchsurfing, we want to continue walking at 4 a.m. in Hanoi if we feel like, we want to continue living experiences that fill our souls.

 How to avoid sexual harassment abroad and what to do if it happens to us?

-No one provides better information that a local or a traveller who knows the place well enough to tell you where you can move with confidence.
+No one provides better information that a local or a traveler who knows the place well enough to tell you where you can move with confidence.

 Ask for help

 If you are alone and you feel in danger or threaten, try to go near other people, maybe other women or anybody that seems safe to you.
-In this world there is more people willing to help you than to harm you.
+In this world, there are more people willing to help you than to harm you.

 Sexual harassment is not about getting sexual gratification, but to exert power over you.
 If someone on the street makes a comment of a sexual nature to you, do not engage, he is only seeking attention.